Tie New Business Development Activities to Tangible Goals

 Companies with poor sales planning could experience up to 10% of annual sales as lost opportunities, according to Gartner.
 If you have found that you struggled to meet your business development goals for sales growth and new account development this past year, you may need to look at your plan for where it went wrong.
-This post is a New Business Development Planning Guide that provides you with critical questions that must be asked and answered as you evaluate your plan for 2023.
+This post is a New Business Development Planning Guide that provides you with critical questions that must be asked and answered as you evaluate your plan.

 - Have you defined and prioritized the industries whose needs fit with your product/offer?
 Have you segmented markets within each industry by those that best fit with your product/offer and by the size, geography, etc., where you can most effectively sell, implement, and provide after-market support services?